mmul-it/kpa/CI.md

 It uses the same trick of the symbolic link as the GitHub's one and it does essentially the same three main steps, or stage as GitLab calls them.

-This file will be placed into your project's GitLab repository and, for every push, will look for every training or content yaml file definition and process it into a pdf file under the `slides` directory, making those files available as GitLab job's artifacts.
+This file will be placed into your project's GitLab repository and, for every push, will look for every training or content yaml file definition and process it into a pdf file under the `output` directory, making those files available as GitLab job's artifacts.